 Boating in Ken River and visiting Ken Ghariyal sanctuary

-This is one of the most relaxing activity when you are in Khajuraho and Panna.
+This is one of the most relaxing activities when you are in Khajuraho and Panna.
 We went for a late afternoon boat trip in Ken River.
 The river flows through the Panna forest reserve.
 It is home to long snout gharial, pythons and several species of birds.

 Gharials can be easily spotted on the banks of the river and it is advisable not to put your hand in the water while boating.
 Ken river is among one of the most interesting places to visit in Khajuraho and Panna.